Hobo/hobo_bootstrap/README.md

 But you can also use a sub menu, like the one in the bootstrap documentation:
 [![sub_menu][4]][4]

-In order to enable the sub meny, add these lines to your front_site.dryml:
+In order to enable the sub menu, add these lines to your front_site.dryml:

     <extend tag="page">
       <old-page merge nav-location="sub">